The-Readers-Collective/bookmarked-ui/README.md

 ### [Deployed Project](https://bookmarked-fe.netlify.app/)

 ## Overview
-Bookmarked is a digital book-swapping platform, allowing users to add their personal books to be borrowed by others, The goal of this project is to create a React application
+Bookmarked is a digital book-swapping platform, allowing users to add their personal books to be borrowed by others, browse through an entire collection of books, and bookmark books which interest them.
+It was designed and produced with both a front-end and back-end team of Turing students using React, Ruby on Rails, and GraphQL.

 ## Project Context
 We are Mod 4 students in the Front-End Program at [Turing School of Software and Design](https://frontend.turing.edu/).
 Bookmarked is our final Capstone Project.